 - If you’re going to use a word such as ‘heel’, first say it when your dog is walking beside you.
 That way your dog associates the ‘heel’ command with walking nicely, not pulling.

 - Consistency is key.
 The same approach needs to be taken by all people who walk your dog.
 A little extra time and patience for a couple of weeks will bring long term benefits.

 Items that prevent your dog from pulling on the lead

 Using the right dog training products can also really help.
 For example, the wrong dog harness can aggravate pulling issues.
 Any design that only connects the lead from the back will enable your dog to lean into the front of the harness and pull you along.

-Non-pull headcollars like the Halti are the most effective training aid for really strong pulling dogs.
+Non-pull headcollars like are the most effective training aid for really strong pulling dogs.
 For flatter nosed dogs or simpler initial training, harnesses are the ideal option.
 Using a headcollar or harness with a double clip lead provides the optimum no pull combination.